 Great Recipe For Grilling Flank Steak

-If you haven’t given flank steak a chance on your grill, the moment is now.
+If you haven’t given grilling flank steak a chance, the moment is now.
 Flank steak is one of the meatiest, juiciest, and most affordable cuts of meat available.
 They are especially awesome on the grill due to their balanced fat content and texture.

 What exactly is flank steak?

 The flank steak is a cut of meat taken from the lower abdominal region of the cow.
 It can be a tougher cut than its pricier competitors, such as the mignon or the prime rib, so we must be careful to keep the meat tender as we grill it.
 To make the cut even more tender, you can choose to use meat tenderizer, marinade the steaks, use a wooden mallet, or simply pay close attention to the cooking time and temperature.
 Most importantly, flank steak needs to be sliced against the grain of its fibers.